drshahizan/software-engineering/project/project/sec02/engineering/readme.md

-### Tools, Technologies, and Frameworks:

-Several tools, technologies, and frameworks will be employed during the development of the Parcel Delivery System.
-These include:

-1. Version Control: Use Git and GitHub for version control, allowing for effective collaboration, code management, and tracking of changes.

-2. Integrated Development Environment (IDE): Utilize a suitable IDE such as Visual Studio Code (VS Code) for coding, debugging, and collaboration among the development team.

-3. Design and Prototyping: Leverage tools like Figma for creating wireframes, mockups, and interactive prototypes.
-This aids in visualizing and refining the user interface (UI) and user experience (UX) of the system.

-4. Front-end Development: Utilize modern front-end technologies such as HTML, and CSS, along with popular frameworks like Bootstrap, to build a responsive and user-friendly web interface for the Parcel Delivery System.
-5. Database Management: Utilize a reliable database management system (DBMS) such as MySQL  to store and retrieve data related to parcels, users, delivery details, and other relevant information.

 By leveraging these methodology, tools, technologies, and frameworks, the development team can build a robust, scalable, and secure Parcel Delivery System that meets the needs of KTDI students at UTM.
 The use of modern technologies and proven methodologies ensures the system's efficiency and reliability, providing a seamless and hassle-free experience for users.
 Overall, the use of these methodologies and practices ensured that the Parcel Delivery System was developed efficiently, effectively, and with a focus on the needs of users.